-Elements Positive Behavioural indicators Negative Behavioural indicators Providing and Maintaining Standards Demonstrates high ethical and moral standards, setting a personal example of what is expected from others.
-Ensures compliance with policies and procedures and intervenes if crew members deviate.
-Uses appropriate tools and notifications when dealing with nonroutine operations.
-Challenges current processes to find new and innovative ways to improve the team's work and vessel operations.
-Is a poor role model to others in terms of personal ethics and standards, e.g. does not comply with company policies and procedures.
+knowledge and to speak up without hesitation.
+Takes decisive action as required.
+Takes command if the situation requires.
+Advocates own position personal responsibility for the quality and timeliness of work and achieves results with little need for supervision.
+Blames the team if things go wrong.
+Leaves team members to cope alone in difficult situations.
+Tolerates behaviour that negatively affects the performance, development, and morale of others.
+Providing and Maintaining Standards ★ Demonstrates high ethical and moral standards, setting a personal example of what is expected from others. ★ Ensures compliance with policies and procedures and intervenes if crew members deviate. ★ Uses appropriate tools and notifications when dealing with non-routine operations. ★ Challenges current processes to find new and innovative ways to improve the team's work and vessel operations.
+Is a poor role model to others in terms of personal ethics and standards, e.g. does not comply with company policies and procedures?
 Does not monitor crew for compliance or intervene when crewmembers deviate.
 Applies non-standard procedures without thorough risk assessment or communicating with crewmembers.
 Sets standards that are unclear, unrealistic or too challenging.
 Avoids tackling performance issues or sticks to ineffective ways of working.
-Planning and Coordination Organises tasks, activities and resources.
-Sets achievable goals, makes plans and establishes measurable milestones with timescales and quality standards.
-Encourages shared understanding and participation among crewmembers of planning and task completion.
-Monitors plans for achieving targets.
-Delegates to achieve top performance and to avoid workload peaks and troughs.
-Reviews and communicates plans and intentions clearly to the whole crew, changing plans if necessary.
+Planning and Coordination ★ Organizes tasks, activities, and resources. ★ Sets achievable goals, makes plans and establishes measurable milestones with timescales and quality standards. ★ Encourages shared understanding and participation among crewmembers of planning and task completion. ★ Monitors plans for achieving targets. ★ Delegates to achieve top performance and to avoid workload peaks and troughs. ★ Reviews and communicates plans and intentions clearly to the whole crew, changing plans if necessary.
 Plans only for themselves and does not involve crew.
 Changes plans without informing crew.
 Follows plans strictly despite circumstances demanding a different approach.
 Panics about deadlines.
 Makes short-term demands.

-Workload Management Defines clear roles and responsibilities for crewmembers for both normal and abnormal situations, including workload assignments.
-Prioritises and manages primary and secondary operational tasks.
-Distributes tasks appropriately among the crew, balancing the needs of every team member.
-Recognizes work overload and signs of stress and fatigue in self and others; acts promptly to deal with it.
-Uses available external and internal resources to complete tasks on time Inadequate workload planning.
-Delegates work unequally across the team.
-Sets unrealistic deadlines.
-Lacks awareness or consideration of how much pressure team is under.
+Workload Management ★ Defines clear roles and responsibilities for crewmembers for both normal and abnormal situations, including workload assignments. ★ Prioritizes and manages primary and secondary operational tasks. ★ Distributes tasks appropriately among the crew, balancing the needs of every team member. ★ Recognizes work overload and signs of stress and fatigue in self and others; acts promptly to deal with it. ★ Uses available external and internal resources to complete tasks on time Lacks awareness or consideration of how much pressure team is under.
+Table 15.
+Leadership and managerial indicators